Jak-o-Shadows/townbuilder/README.md

 # townbuilder

+## Getting Started
+1. Install conan from pip or Conda
-conan profile detect --force
+2. conan profile detect

-conan install . --output-folder=build --build=missing
+3. conan build . --build=missing

-cd build
-cmake .. -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -G "Visual Studio 16 2019"

-cmake --build . --config Release
+## Notes
+ * Needs C++ 20
+ * Only tested on MSVC on Windows